amigliet/quay-install-openshift-role/README.md

 Ansible role to install Red Hat Quay Operator on OpenShift.

 ## Requirements
+This role has been tested with Ansible 2.9 and the Kubernetes Collection version 1.2.1.

-This role requires Kubernetes Collection which can be installed via Ansible Galaxy CLI:
+The Kubernetes Collection can be installed via Ansible Galaxy CLI:
 ```
-ansible-galaxy collection install community.kubernetes
+ansible-galaxy collection install 'community.kubernetes:>=1.2.1,<2.0.0'
 ```

 ## Role Variables